saltstack/salt/doc/glossary.rst

         <all-salt.returners>`.

     External Pillar
-        A pillar that accepts arbitrary arguments and returns a dictionary of pillar data.
-An external pillar will add items to an already existing pillar for a minion.
+        A module that accepts arbitrary arguments and returns a dictionary.
+        The dictionary is automatically added to a pillar for a minion.

     Event
         A notice emitted onto an event bus.
 Events are often driven by requests